kiedtl/roguelike/doc/machines.md

-**Powered non-interactive machines.** This includes power stations and the various "machines" scattered around Laboratory, such as extractors, ore elevators, etc. These machines are purely for aesthetics and serve no purpose to the player, although they will be repaired by engineers if destroyed.
+**Powered non-interactive machines.** This includes power stations and the various "machines" scattered around Laboratory, such as extractors, ore elevators, etc. These machines are purely for aesthetics and serve no purpose to the player.
 (In early versions, the power station was actually responsible for putting permanently-powered machines into the powered state.
 This was removed though as it just created additional unnecessary gameplay complexities, e.g., if the player accidentally destroyed the power station with a bomb.)

 **Powered environmental machines.** Includes lights, braziers, lab doors, and air purifiers.
 They are permanently powered, and the player doesn't interact